-I have provided at the top of the page three examples of narrated gameplay videos.
-These were produced for a fourth year course, so represent the very highest end of what I would expect in CISC 226.
+I have provided at the top of the page four examples of narrated gameplay videos from earlier editions of CISC 226.
 Note in these examples how the novel idea is clearly explained and the gameplay is illustrated.

 For a reminder of the technical aspects of making a video, review my instructions on how to capture and edit video.
 Please do not forget to compress your video using Handbrake.